 Financial Crisis, Creditor-Debtor Conflict, and Populism

-We study the impact of debtor distress during a financial crisis on support for a populist far-right party.
+We study the impact of debtor distress during a financial crisis on support for a populist far-right political party.
 Our empirical approach exploits variation in exposure to foreign currency household loans during a currency crisis in Hungary.
-Foreign currency debt exposure leads to a large and persistent increase in the far-right vote share.
-We present evidence that conflict between creditors and debtors over the resolution of the crisis is an important mechanism in the electoral success of the populist far right.
-Our results shed light on why financial crises are often followed by increased support for populist parties.
+Foreign currency debt exposure leads to a large and persistent increase in support for the far-right populist party.
+We present evidence that the far right advocated for foreign currency debtors’ interests by proposing aggressive debt relief and was rewarded with support from these voters.
+Our findings are consistent with theories emphasizing that conflict between creditors and debtors can shape political outcomes after financial crises.

-Keywords: populism, far-right parties, political extremism, financial crisis, household debt, foreign currency debt
+Keywords: populism, far-right parties, financial crisis, household debt, foreign currency debt

 JEL Classification: D10, D72, E44, F34, G01